gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  AppUser | "Request body"

-Use this API to update the user status active/archive
+Update the user status by marking them as a block or unblock.
+It can be done by changing the active flag in request body.

 *Success Response:*